A child-friendly way to explain puberty for kids

 So what do kids need to know about puberty?
 Simply, they need to know what is going to happen to them, why it is going to happen, when it will happen and how to care for their new body.

-They need to know that a thing called puberty is going to happen to them.
-Puberty is when their body changes from being a kid’s body to an adult body.
-Their body changes as well as their feelings and their relationships with family and friends.
+Your child needs to know that a thing called puberty is going to happen to them.
+Puberty is when their body changes from being a kid’s body to an adult’s body.
+Their bodies change, as do their feelings and relationships with family and friends.

-You can learn more in these blogposts about what the first signs of puberty in boys (or kids with a male body or testicles) and in girls (or kids with a female body or ovaries) are.
+You can learn more in these blog posts about the first signs of puberty in boys (or bodies with testicles) and in girls (or bodies with ovaries).

 Why puberty happens

-And a big part of growing up is to start the next generation.
-Which means becoming fertile (becoming a parent).
-For kids with a testicles, this means sperm and ejaculation.
-For kids with ovaries, it is about ova (eggs) and menstrual periods.
+A big part of growing up is starting the next generation, which means becoming fertile (becoming a parent).
+For kids with testicles, this means sperm and ejaculation.
+It is about ova (eggs) and menstrual periods for kids with ovaries.

 Part of being fertile also means that they’ll start to have sexual thoughts and feelings.
-Which means that they will now start to see sex as something that they might just want to someday do.
+This means that they will now begin to see sex as something that they might just want to do someday.
 Instead of being something gross that their parents do!

 Everyone experiences puberty differently, which means that some kids may be the first in their group of friends to change or the last.

-So it is important for your child to know that puberty will happen when their body is ready for it to happen.
+So your child needs to know that puberty will happen when their body is ready for it to happen.
 That puberty happens to all kids, and it is completely normal.

 How to care for their new body

-So there are a whole lot of new things about puberty for kids that they will need to learn in order to care for their new grown up body.
+So there are a whole lot of new things about puberty for kids that they will need to learn to care for their new grown-up body.

 Kids need to know about puberty because one day, it is going to happen to them.

 Think about it for a moment.
-If your body was going to start changing in a major way, wouldn’t you want to know about it?
+Wouldn’t you want to know if your body starts changing significantly?
 And preferably before things started to change?

 So when should you start talking about puberty for kids?
 It depends on the age of your child.

-For kids with testicles, you can start talking anytime from the age of 9.
+For kids with testicles, you can start talking anytime from 9.

 For kids with ovaries, it can be anytime from the age of 8.